Why and When to Expect Gaussian Error Distributions in Epoch of Reionization 21-cm Power Spectrum Measurements: Introduction

 While these noise estimates are all physically grounded and generally indicate the size of statistical uncertainties, a main point of \cite{Tan2021} is that the exact statistical question answered by each estimator varies between them.
 For instance, it has become a standard to reference the ``2$\sigma$" upper limit on the reionization signal, but if the sampling distribution is non-Gaussian, then a 2$\sigma$ upper limit made with reference to some estimated covariance will be different than one made by, say, a 97.7\% one-tailed confidence interval estimated by Monte Carlo simulation.
 An exact value of the upper limit calculated from the sampling distribution corresponding to the power spectrum estimator would be the clearest item to interpret.
 In some examples, it is explicitly assumed that the sampling distribution is Gaussian, e.g. \citet{Li2019}.
 In \citet{Tan2021}, the sampling distribution is checked somewhat exhaustively for approximate Gaussianity, and an exact sampling distribution is supplied for their estimator.
 This is explained by reference to the well-known central limit theorem (CLT).
 We remark that there are several variations of the CLT, not well-known to the community at large, and it is in fact the more nuanced variations of the CLT that are required to justify Gaussian error distributions in EoR 21-cm power spectrum measurements.
 The purpose of this work is to present and explore these more advanced variations in order to delineate when and why the assumption of Gaussianity is mathematically justified.

 The paper is laid out as follows.
 In \S\ref{sec:CLT} we formally present the variations of the CLT that are relevant to our formal arguments, as well as the relevant mathematical background to understand them.
 In \S\ref{sec:circ_gauss}, we refresh the reader on complex circular Gaussian random vectors.
-In \S\ref{sec:straight-square}-\ref{sec:cross-mult}, we discuss the sampling distributions of the thermal noise in 3-d power spectra, and explore the effects of incoherent averaging (i.e. averaging of power spectra, rather than visibilities) assuming all samples are independent.
+In \S\ref{sec:straight-square}-\ref{sec:cross-mult}, we discuss the sampling distributions of the thermal noise\footnote{Strictly speaking, the noise term in the interferometric visibilities receives contribution both from thermal fluctuations in the instrument, statistical fluctuations in the emission of non-thermal sources, and other effects.
+For high-redshift 21-cm observations, the noise fluctuations are dominated by non-thermal galactic synchrotron radiation.
+However, it is a historical convention to refer to the collective noise fluctuations as ``thermal noise" despite non-thermal contributions.
+The connection is that, at each frequency, the brightness of a non-thermal source is identified with a blackbody of corresponding temperature so that its contribution to the system temperature (called its brightness temperature) predicts the appropriate noise fluctuations per the radiometer equation.
+See e.g. \citet{bennett2003} and \citet{deOliveira-Costa2008}.} in 3-d power spectra, and explore the effects of incoherent averaging (i.e. averaging of power spectra, rather than visibilities) assuming all samples are independent.
 We broadly classify these into ``straight-square" estimators, e.g. \citet{Patil2017} and \citet{Mertens2020}, and ``cross-multiply" estimators, such as in \citet{HERA2022, HERA2022C} and \citet{Barry2019b}.
 We analytically calculate sampling distributions for both, and then explore how each type of distribution can (but might not) converge to a Gaussian via different averaging schemes.
 In the latter case, we reproduce the averaging schemes used on actual data.
 In \S\ref{sec:dep_var}, we explore the effects of combining statistically dependent samples.
 We summarize our results and draw our conclusions in \S\ref{sec:conc}.